ckpdr/cookpad-hiring-data-primer/PROCESS.md

 ## Follow up

-1 hour call will be scheduled where the team will discuss the exercise with you, as well as other Data Engineering, and give you an opportunity to ask questions about Cookpad.
+1 hour call will be scheduled where the team will discuss the exercise with you, as well as other Data Engineer, and give you an opportunity to ask questions about Cookpad.